nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 display(long_df.head(5))
 ```

-Finally, we'll load Plotly Express and preconfigure some default values which we'll reuse throughout the various figures.
+This is as good a place as any to load Plotly Express in the notebook and preconfigure some default values for reuse throughout the various figures below.
 Notably, we'll set some default colors and rendering orders for the `sector` and `type` variables.

 ```python
 import plotly.express as px